mathewdblewis/commandLineTools/README.md

 adds, commits and pushes everything to git, wifi turns my wifi off then on again (sometimes my wifi is buggy and this helps) and so on.
 Also I have other programs such as "subl" (sublime text) etc. Many of these are very small scripts that just call other scripts.
+I also have a number of scripts I have gotten from other people.

 I also have a folder containing various notes on things I commonly lookup so that I have a quick reference when nessisary.
 I hope to